MLumme/15PuzzleSolver/15puzzlesolver/Docs/project_definition.md

 ---------
 The puzzle should be solvable by using IDA*-algorith, originally planned to use simple A*, which might still be implemented as an alternative if project advances faster than expected.
 Heuristic used is the Manhattan distance.

-To check sovability of different puzzles, parity of the number of inversions in the gameboard and the parity of the empty square containing row are used.
+To check solvability of different puzzles, parity of the number of inversions in the gameboard and the parity of the empty square containing row are used.

 Data Structures
 ---------------